junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 _WARNING:_  Do not give mebendazole to women in the first 3 months of pregnancy or children under 6 months old.

-_Dosage of_ mebendazole—using 100 mg tablets
+_Dosage of_ mebendazole — using 100 mg tablets

 Give the same amount to children over 1 year old and adults.